Kate Rhodes

 Kate Rhodes (born 1964, in London) is a British poet and novelist.

-In 1993 she completed a Ph.D. on the work of Tennessee Williams at the University of Essex, and has worked as an English teacher in a sixth form college and as a university lecturer.
+She spent her childhood in Blackheath, South London.
+Her first job was as an usherette at Greenwich Theatre, which started her lifelong interest in drama.
+She spent a year living in Texas while studying for a PhD. on the work of Tennessee Williams at the University of Essex, Rhodes did numerous jobs before become a writer.
+She worked as an English teacher in a sixth form college and as a university lecturer.
 In 2004 she was granted a fellowship by the Hawthornden Literary Institute.
 Her debut collection Reversal was published in 2005 by Enitharmon Press.
 Reversal was the inaugural volume of the Enitharmon New Poets Series.